 Finding the Best Places to Retire Since 2006!

-Overview: Situated on Mount Desert Island along the rock-bound, scenic mid-coast of Maine, picturesque Bar Harbor (Bah Habah) began in the mid- to late-1700s.
-It has been a shipbuilding, fishing and agricultural center, and its breathtaking views of the Atlantic and nearby islands have inspired writers and painters for years.
+Situated on Mount Desert Island along the scenic, rock-bound mid-coast of Maine, picturesque, touristy Bar Harbor ("Bah Habah") might be the most charming town on the East coast.
+It began in the mid- to late-1700s and has been a shipbuilding center, a fishing village and agricultural hub.
+Its breathtaking views of the Atlantic and nearby islands have inspired writers and painters for years.

 Percentage of Population Age 45 or Better: 42%